Girls First Period Bag: Essential Items for Feeling Prepared

 Items to Include in a First Period Bag for Girls

 I knew it was time for me to start thinking of this transition for my daughter (yikes!).
 But frankly was a bit overwhelmed myself.
-So, I had looked up some first period starter kits online, however they were actually quite pricey.
+So, I had looked up first period starter kits online, however some were actually quite pricey.

 1. Pair of her own undies: Some kits included a “new” pair of underwear.
 But my thought, what if they aren’t comfortable?
 Better to have a trusty backup pair she knows will fit.